Types of Cataract Lenses: Options and Comparisons

 • Toric lenses correct astigmatism in addition to addressing cataracts.

-Each type of lens bears advantages and considerations, making it essential to understand their functionalities.
+Each type of lens bears advantages and considerations, making it essential to understand its functionalities.

 Benefits of Monofocal Lenses